sandhyat/PeriOperative_RiskPrediction/README.md

 1) `train_modular.py`: Calls `Multiview_CL_modular.py` for representation learning using all the modalities that are specified in the arguments.
 Once trained, calls `classification.py` to perform the downstream task or evaluate the learnt representation.
 It has a `bestModel` argument which when selected will read the HP tuned result files and retrain the models on the train+validation set of dataset.
 It also saves the models and performance metrics and prediction values on the common test set across all ablations and all 5 repetitions.
 The best Hp is from the all modalities (including alerts and postop complications) being used in representation learning step.
 The same best setup is used for all ablation cases too.
 The model name for this setup is `MVCL`.
+2) `datautils_modular.py`: This is the data processing file for Multiview CL method.
+If running inside a docker container, please add `sys.path.append("\codes")` to have the code access to the parent directory.
-2) `Scarf_tabular.py`: [SCARF](https://arxiv.org/pdf/2106.15147) [implementation](https://github.com/clabrugere/pytorch-scarf) on the preoperative stage modalities to learn self supervised representation which is fed to an XGBT learner.
+3) `Scarf_tabular.py`: [SCARF](https://arxiv.org/pdf/2106.15147) [implementation](https://github.com/clabrugere/pytorch-scarf) on the preoperative stage modalities to learn self supervised representation which is fed to an XGBT learner.
 It has a `bestModel` argument which when selected will read the HP tuned result files and retrain the models on the train+validation set of dataset.
 It also saves the models and performance metrics and prediction values on the common test set across all ablations and all 5 repetitions.
-3) `Scarf_tabular_HP_tuning.py`: Used for Scarf HP tuning using Optuna.
+4) `Scarf_tabular_HP_tuning.py`: Used for Scarf HP tuning using Optuna.
-4) `scarf_optuna_hp_tuning.sh`: Bash file that runs Scarf HP tuning file for different preoperative stage modalities with different random seeds.
+5) `scarf_optuna_hp_tuning.sh`: Bash file that runs Scarf HP tuning file for different preoperative stage modalities with different random seeds.
 This one exposes the cuda device 1.
 Will need to be changed later to make it generalizable.

 #### 2) Requirements and implementation